liziqi-matrixrealm/Mastery/README.md

 Overview
 ========
-Built on 6-axis IMU along with proprietary hardware and software algorithms, this solution captures nearly all detailed movements of the human hand with high precision, all while keeping manufacturing costs low.
-It enables users to interact in VR environments in the most natural, effortless, and comfortable way possible, approaching the ideal for VR hand interaction control.
+Powered by **6-axis IMUs** along with **proprietary hardware and software algorithms**, **Mastery** captures nearly all **detailed movements** of the human hand with **high precision**, all while keeping **manufacturing costs low**.
+It enables users to interact in VR environments in the most **natural, effortless, and comfortable** way possible, approaching the ideal for VR hand interaction control.

+Unlike traditional controllers that rely on buttons, joysticks, and must be held, **Mastery** unlocks a new era of interaction by fully harnessing the hand’s natural movement.
+Just as smartphones replaced keypads with multi-touch screens, **Mastery** is revolutionizing VR control, making interactions more **intuitive, precise, and boundlessly versatile**.

+Moreover, the **glove form factor** provides the ideal platform for a **haptic feedback system**(currently featuring vibration motors).

 Weight
 ======